foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 will I be waking from a martyr's sleep?

 beside a gravel road
-they lie forgotten
+I lie forgotten
-nobody left to clean their graves
+nobody left to clean my grave
 the radio keeps on hissing
 but his word is lost to me
+his word is lost to me
+his word is lost to me

 # vivisection
 Put on the gloves